vadimv/server-components/README.md

         input(attr("type", "button"), attr("value", "Submit"))
     )
 ```
-Events code runs in a synchronized sections on a live page session state container object.

 ### Navigation bar URL path and components state mapping

-A component's state can be mapped to the browser's navigation bar path.
+A component's state normally to be mapped to the browser's navigation bar path.
-With that, the current navigation path will be automatically converted to a component's state and vis-a-versa,
+With that, the current navigation path will be converted to a component's state and vis-a-versa,
 the state transition will cause the navigation path to be updated accordingly.

 The "Back" and "Forward" browser's history buttons clicks initiate state transitions.